 The World Bank has identified 5 main threats arising from climate change: droughts, floods, storms, rising sea levels and greater uncertainty in agriculture.
 What’s more, according to scientists, a rise of 2°C will trigger widespread food shortages, unprecedented heatwaves and more intense cyclones.

-Now let’s take a look at the top 5 countries most affected by climate change…
+The top 5 countries most affected by climate change

 1. Malawi – Most susceptible to droughts